rkuma183/wilsonmar.github.io/_posts/2016-04-29-api-management-evaluation.md

    How do "bells and whistles" benefit?

+<a name="StartupCost"></a>

 ### Initial Cost

-   * Lower up-front cost is important for some.
+Lower up-front cost is important for many.

    * 3scale, Apigee, and WSO2 have options for no-cost, unlimited duration use of their API management solutions (though support is typically limited or unavailable).

    * Amazon API Gateway has a free tier for one million API calls per month for up to 12 months.

+   * Microsoft charges Developers $49/month
+   and limits access to 10 users.

 ### Cost over time

+BLAH: <a target="_blank" href="https://azure.microsoft.com/en-us/pricing/details/api-management/">
+Microsoft pricing</a>
+ bundles pre-defined amounts of calls, cache, and network services together in <strong>units</strong> for billing.

+Amazon charges for different services separately:

    * API calls by the million received depend on location of servers:
    <a target="_blank" href="https://aws.amazon.com/api-gateway/pricing/">Amazon charges</a>: